Century City | Los Angeles | Oakland | San Diego | Virtual Services

 - A.B., Duke University summa cum laude, Phi Beta Kappa, with distinction in English

 Hon.
-Amy D. Hogue (Ret.) is a distinguished former complex court jurist known for her practical approach, friendly demeanor, and insightful written decisions.
-She had extensive experience as a private mediator prior to her judicial appointment and routinely settled cases throughout her judicial career.
+Amy D. Hogue (Ret.) is a distinguished former complex court jurist known for her practical approach, friendly demeanor, and insightful legal analyses.
+She had extensive experience as a private mediator prior to her judicial appointment and routinely settled cases throughout her judicial career and at Signature Resolution.

-As a practicing attorney, Judge Hogue defended television networks and publishers in scores of defamation, right of publicity, and invasion-of-privacy actions.
-She handled copyright infringement cases involving motion pictures (Raiders of the Lost Ark, Reds, Jaws), television shows (All in the Family, The Bob Newhart Show), characters (James Bond, Teenage Mutant Ninja Turtles), and a television theme song.
-As described by The Atlantic Monthly, Judge Hogue was “famous in the California Bar for a delicate cross-examination of the Wheel of Fortune letter-turner and celebrity Vanna White.”
+Judge Hogue also defended television networks and publishers in scores of defamation, right of publicity, and invasion-of-privacy actions.
+She handled copyright infringement cases involving motion pictures (Raiders of the Lost Ark, Reds, Jaws) television shows (All in the Family, The Bob Newhart Show), and characters (James Bond, Teenage Mutant Ninja Turtles).
+As described by The Atlantic Monthly, Judge Hogue is “famous in the California Bar for a delicate cross-examination of the Wheel of Fortune letter-turner and celebrity Vanna White.”
 (Tabloid Law, The Atlantic).

-The Chief Justice appointed Judge Hogue to the Judicial Council’s Advisory Committee on Civil Jury Instructions Judicial Council CACI committee.
-She chaired the Los Angeles Superior Court’s Media Committee for 15 years and served on its Judicial Education Civil Subcommittee, teaching more than 50 courses to judges and attorneys on diverse topics including Anti-SLAPP, class actions, employment, PAGA, judicial leadership, product liability, torts, evidence, media, expert witnesses, misclassification of employees, discovery, motions, and jury selection.
+Judge Hogue’s expertise on a wide range of legal issues was enhanced by her four-year stint on the Judicial Council’s Advisory Committee on Civil Jury Instructions (CACI).
+She also chaired the L.A.
+Superior Court’s Media Committee for 15 years and served on its Judicial Education Civil Subcommittee, teaching more than 50 courses to judges and attorneys on diverse topics including Anti-SLAPP, class actions, employment, PAGA, judicial leadership, product liability, torts, evidence, media, expert witnesses, misclassification of employees, discovery, motions, and jury selection.

-As a complex litigation judge, Judge Hogue offered “concierge” service, always available on short notice to assist the parties’ navigation through difficult discovery and case management issues.
-Judge Hogue routinely used informal conferences to help the parties formulate multi-phase case management plans, avoid unnecessary motion practice, and resolve discovery disputes.
-As a private mediator, Judge Hogue offers the same services on a retainer basis, appointed by stipulation of the parties under Code of Civil Procedure section 638.
+As a complex litigation judge, Judge Hogue offered “concierge” service to the attorneys, always available on short notice to help guide them through difficult discovery and case management issues.
+Judge Hogue routinely used informal conferences to help formulate multi-phase case management plans, avoid unnecessary motion practice, and resolve discovery disputes.
+As a private neutral, Judge Hogue offers the same services either as Referee or Special Master.

 Construction, Real Estate Disputes, and Landlord/Tenant